zeyihou/collaborative-learn/README.md

 ## Data
 We investigate the collaborative learning on three real-world image datasets, including CIFAR-10, CelebA and ImageNet-100 (a 100-class subset of ImageNet), with different GAN models.

+## GANs
+We train three different GANs (i.e., DCGAN, WGAN, and SNGAN) on CIFAR-10 and CelebA for empirical evaluation.
+As for ImageNet-100, we only implement BigGAN because the training of other baseline models is unstable.

 ## Training